listener-js/listener/docs/README.md

 ## Connect listeners by identifier

-The `listen` function also accepts identifiers, meaning we can listen to `MyClass.helloAgain`, but only in cases it receives `MyClass.hello` as a single identifier (the case in the [previous example](#identifier-argument)):
+The `listen` function also accepts identifiers, meaning we can listen to `MyClass.helloAgain`, but only in cases it receives `MyClass.hello` as a single identifier (as is the case in the [previous example](#identifier-argument)):

 ```ts
 import { listen } from "@listener-js/listener"